Skip to content

 # => Implements rate limiting

-Why It Matters: Context continuation enables multi-step automation scripts.
-Build complex workflows where each step builds on previous analysis.
-Example script: analyze → suggest → implement → test - each step uses claude -c -p to maintain context.
-Use this for automated refactoring pipelines maintaining state across multiple operations.
+Why It Matters: Context continuation enables multi-step automation scripts where each stage builds on previous results.
+Example script: analyze → suggest → implement → test - each step uses claude -c -p to maintain full conversation context.
+This prevents redundant re-analysis across pipeline stages.
+Use context continuation for automated refactoring pipelines, code review workflows, and any multi-stage transformation where accumulated understanding matters.

 Example 11: JSON Output Parsing in Scripts